usamaSaddiq/IEngine/README.md

 p2=> p3; p3 => p1; c => e; (b&e) => f; (f&g) => h; p1=>d; p1&p3 => c; p2; b; a;
 ```

-We want to able to tell if the given knwoledge base i,e KB entails a variable.
+We want to be able to tell if the given knwoledge base i,e KB entails a variable.
 This can be expressed in the form

 ```
 kb |= d